-Meaningful definition, planning, and implementation of management steps are realized through the following governance processes:
+Meaningful definition, planning, and implementation of management processes are realized through the following governance steps:

-Structure & Direction: Structures, policies, and processes that provide direction and oversight over management decisions, ensuring the implementation of good governance principles in each management step and enabling effective oversight.
+Structure & Direction: Structures, policies, and processes that provide direction and oversight over management decisions, ensuring the implementation of good governance principles in each management process and enabling effective oversight.

-Implementation: Activities that ensure the separation of powers in approving strategic and critical decisions, as well as the informed follow-up of how management undertakes steps such as Decision Making, Resource Utilization, and Execution.
+Implementation: Activities that ensure the separation of powers in approving strategic and critical decisions, as well as the informed follow-up of how management undertakes processes such as Decision Making, Resource Utilization, and Execution.

-Measurement & Learning: Activities related to data collection, reporting, and review processes that ensure the quality of Decision Making, Resource Utilization, and Execution steps, thereby building trust with stakeholders.
+Measurement & Learning: Activities related to data collection, reporting, and review practices that ensure the quality of Decision Making, Resource Utilization, and Execution processes, thereby building trust with stakeholders.
 These activities occur at every stage, from determining the agenda and goals to evaluating potential impacts, implementing decisions, and assessing results.

-The effective functioning of each management step and the establishment of trust in the institution are achieved by applying proper guidance and oversight through good governance over these management steps.

-By integrating these processes and steps, the Model facilitates a holistic view of governance, ensuring that all activities contribute to the institution's mission and are carried out in a transparent, accountable, and efficient manner.
+The effective functioning of each management process and the establishment of trust in the institution are achieved by applying proper guidance and oversight through good governance over these management processes.
+By integrating these steps and processes, the Model facilitates a holistic view of governance, ensuring that all activities contribute to the institution's mission and are carried out in a transparent, accountable, and efficient manner.

-Proper guidance and oversight through good governance over these management steps ensures that activities are carried out in a proper and effective manner that promotes trust and institutional development, in line with good governance principles.

-Such an approach ensures that activities are carried out in a proper and effective manner (management steps) that promotes trust and institutional development (governance processes), in line with good governance principles.
-The framework of the Civil Engagement Model® can be seen in the table below.
+Proper guidance and oversight through good governance over these management processes ensures that activities are carried out in a proper and effective manner that promotes trust and institutional development, in line with good governance principles.
+Such an approach ensures that activities are carried out in a proper and effective manner (management processes) that promotes trust and institutional development (governance steps), in line with good governance principles.
+The framework of the Civil Engagement Model[©] can be seen in the table below.
 This table fundamentally reveals the necessity of establishing, continuously developing and strengthening the operational order required to achieve holistic, inclusive, and effective results both at the level of institutions and among stakeholders.
 The Model summarized above gains functionality through this framework.
-Good governance principles are translated into maturity indicators in each management step and governance process.

-The Model translates
+Good governance principles are translated into maturity indicators in each management process and governance step.
+The Model translates Good Governance principles into maturity indicators in each management process and governance step.

-Good Governance

-principles into maturity

-indicators in each

-management step and

-governance process.